sinbix/sinbix/README.md

 ## E2E

-Directory "[e2e](e2e)" contains user-level stand-alone testing projects.
+Directory «[e2e](e2e)» contains user-level stand-alone testing projects.

 ## Packages

-Directory "[packages](packages)" contains published packages (Angular, NestJS, Node).
+Directory «[packages](packages)» contains published packages (Angular, NestJS, Node).

 ## Plugins

-Directory "[plugins](plugins)" Contains completely rewritten Nx plugins that define specific functionality for a mono-repository Sinbix (based on Angular Devkit - Builders, Schematics).
+Directory «[plugins](plugins)» Contains completely rewritten Nx plugins that define specific functionality for a mono-repository Sinbix (based on Angular Devkit - Builders, Schematics).

 ## Shared

-Directory "[shared](shared)" contains shared libraries (The logo used in many projects in the repository, including this readme.md file).
+Directory «[shared](shared)» contains shared libraries (The logo used in many projects in the repository, including this readme.md file).

 ## Sinbix

-Directory "[sinbix](sinbix)" contains elements of the repository itself.
+Directory «[sinbix](sinbix)» contains elements of the repository itself.

 Currently, most of the code in this directory is borrowed from Nx.
 But there are also significant changes.
 For example, a regular web application of a dependency diagram executed in plain TypeScript was completely rewritten by the author in Angular (Material).